MODERN FOREIGN LANGUAGES

 At Atwood, it is our aim to give all pupils the opportunity to learn, enjoy and make progress in Spanish.
 The children are taught within their year group, where they have the opportunity to work as a whole class, individually or in small groups.
 Depending on the activity, children will work in ‘matched-ability’ or ‘mixed ability’ groups.

-To extend the languages offered at Atwood, children may also learn French as part of a paid lunchtime club taught by an experienced French speaking tutor.
+To extend the languages offered at Atwood, both Key Stage 1 and 2 children may also learn French as part of a paid lunchtime club taught by an experienced French speaking tutor.